royari/check_if_up/README.md

 Clone or downlod the program and replace the url and the music ( with the music file being in the same directory ) if required.

-##Dependencies
+## Dependencies
 download the following python3 packages.

-copy paste this in the terminal.
+* copy & paste this in the terminal.
 ```
 pip3 install pygame selenium urllib3
 ```

-*[driver](https://chromedriver.storage.googleapis.com/index.html?path=75.0.3770.90/)-download the chrome driver as per your operating system.
+* [driver](https://chromedriver.storage.googleapis.com/index.html?path=75.0.3770.90/)-download the chrome driver as per your operating system.

 ## Deploying
 Run the program.